pypeaday/stable-diffusion-pype-dev/README.md

 - [Installation](#installation)
 - [License](#license)

+## Note

+Only supporting AUTOMATIC1111's web ui right now

+!!
+I recommend for my gallery to be smooth to go into AUTOMATIC1111's web ui settings and disable jpg saving.
+Otherwise you can convert jpgs to png as discussed below

 ## Dependencies

 Some of the settings in AUTOMATIC1111's web ui save files as .jpg but `sqooshem.py` I originally wrote only for .png files.
 So you can use